VMware Cloud Foundation 4.0 | 14 APR 2020 | Build 16008466

 - Automate NSX-T tasks beyond initial deployment: You can now use SDDC Manager to create an NSX Edge cluster to support the management domain and VI workload domains.
 This automation replaces the manual deployment of Edge clusters that was required in previous versions of Cloud Foundation.

 - NSX-T stretched cluster support: Cloud Foundation provides a new API to perform automation of stretch cluster operations for the management and VI workload domains.
+Stretch clusters are only supported for VUM-based workload domains.

 - RBAC improvements: This release introduces a new user role, called the OPERATOR role, in addition to the existing ADMIN role.
 The OPERATOR role can be assigned to users and groups and provides access to all SDDC Manager functionality except user management, password management, and backup configuration settings.
 Usage of these two roles eliminates the need for using the dual authentication mechanism to control access to administrator tasks.